sandeepv96/hdp-MR-Training/README.md

 I can offer no guarantee on the quality or functionality of this code.

-You acknowledge I can't be held responsible of any harm, error side-effects, or any type of loss happening to you and/or your business by direct or indirect result of the use of the code in this repository.
+You acknowledge I can't be held responsible of any harm, errors, side-effects, or any type of loss happening to you and/or your business by direct or indirect result of the use of the code in this repository.

 Have fun!